 Since writing this, there have been many new issues concerning education and the choices school districts make.

 In 2010 President Obama tried to reform the Elementary and Secondary Education Act or ESEA, highlighting accountability measuring the effectiveness of principals and teachers.
 This was intended to give teachers the necessary support to improve student achievement.

-Read more about ESEA flexibility to gain a better understanding of the challenges and tasks faced by states, parents, teachers, and school administration to create a workable plan to meet Federal guidelines.
+**Read more about ESEA flexibility (being updated by current white house staff) to gain a better understanding of the challenges and tasks faced by states, parents, teachers, and school administration to create a workable plan to meet Federal guidelines.